Zepeng-Mu/myWebsite/content/cv/_index.md

 #### Pathogenesis of risk loci associated with type 2 diabetes

-**Advisor: Prof. Changqing Zeng**, Beijing Institute of Genomics, Chinese Academy of Sciences.
+**Advisor: Dr. Changqing Zeng**, Beijing Institute of Genomics, Chinese Academy of Sciences.
 	*Aug.
 2017 - Jul.
 2018*

 #### Biophysics of bacteriorhodopsin NdR2 as a novel sodium ion pump

-**Advisor: Prof. Deliang Chen**, College of Life Sciences, University of Chinese Academy of Sciences.
+**Advisor: Dr. Deliang Chen**, College of Life Sciences, University of Chinese Academy of Sciences.
 	*Nov.
 2016 - Jul.
 2017*

 #### Characterization of bacteria Toxin-Antitoxin (TA) systems for a kill-switch in engineered *E. coli*

-**Advisor: Prof. Chunbo Lou**, Institute of Microbiology, Chinese Academy of Sciences.
+**Advisor: Dr. Chunbo Lou**, Institute of Microbiology, Chinese Academy of Sciences.
 	*Aug.
 2016 - Nov.
 2016*

 ## AWARDS